 University policies concerning the possession and consumption of alcoholic beverages do not contravene federal, state, or municipal law.
-Gatherings on University premises or as part of University activities, at which alcoholic beverages are to be served, must receive prior approval from the Executive Vice President.
+“Drinking age” in the State of California is 21 and older.
+Gatherings on University premises or as part of University activities, at which alcoholic beverages are to be served, must receive prior approval from the President.

-It is the policy of PSU that smoking is prohibited in all University facilities.
-At the discretion of the administration, outside areas may be set aside within the University facilities to accommodate students, staff members, and faculty who smoke.
+It is the policy of PSU that smoking is prohibited while in the University building.
+Any smoking is to be done well away from the office building.
 Violations of the smoking policy may result in suspension or termination of academic status or employment.

 Students not conforming to University standards are subject to probation, suspension, or dismissal from the University.
 Faculty or staff members may initiate proceedings through an Associate Dean, who will refer the matter to the University's Executive Council for a final decision.

 Students who feel they have been treated unfairly may petition a grievance review through the Academic Affairs Committee.